Wormhole Essentials:

 - the last sentence indicates what Size the hole is:

-- "Up to medium" aka M: battlecruisers, industrials, Nestors with no onlined plates and smaller (no other battleships)
+- "Up to medium ships" aka M: ≤ battlecruisers, industrials, Nestors with offlined armor plates but no other BS

 Supplemental Facts: